-The roots of Satsangi begin in the experimental British art school environment, where Sujatha Menon met Johnny Herbert and they started writing songs drawing on their eastern and western music influences.
+The roots of Satsangi begin in the experimental British art school environment, where Sujatha Menon met Johnny Herbert and they started writing songs drawing on their different cultural music influences.

 "It all started when downstair mother was singing classical Indian ragas, upstairs I was listening to Led Zeppelin wondering what it would sound like if Kishori Amonkar sang with the B-52's.
 Sujatha Menon

 "Hailing from the UK and Trivandrum Kerala, Satsangi are a solid representative for global music."
 MTV India

 "A cocktail of Indian transience, ballsy rock 'n' roll and tripped out psych."
 Northern Star Records

 "What drives us is the unexpected."
 Johnny Herbert

 Satsangi gig internationally and shared the stage with The Kills, Fields, The Primitives, The Moons, Dr Feelgood, Saint Agnes at UK venues such as Leamington Assembly, Empire Coventry, Kasbah Coventry, O2 Academy Birningham, Astoria London, Ronnie Scott's Club.

 The band and regulars at festivals including Wychwood, Greenbelt and Cornbury (4 appearances), playing alongside James Bay, Elvis Costello, Macy Grey, James, Tom Jones, Imelda May, Van Morrison.
 Martha Reeves, Steve Winwood, Nine Inch Nails, James, Seasick Steve, Wilko Johnson.

 “Iodine is an awesome song” Talvin Singh

 Satsangi signed with the Mr Babu label (Mumbai/New York) with their videos broadcast in USA and on MTV India.
 The band were featured artists on the groundbreaking MTV India show 'MTV Roots’.